ftoralesacosta/h1_asymmetry/README.md

 The Horovod versions are run similarly, but bullet 1. may need you to run with `horovodrun -p 8 python hvd_unfolding.py [configs/config_file.yaml] `

+When running an perlmutter, you will need to load two modules:

+`module load cpe/23.03`
+`module load tensorflow/2.6.0`